ibm-cloud-docs/openwhisk/actions_docker.md

   ```
   {: pre}

-2. Set up your custom binary in the blackbox skeleton.
+2. Set up your custom binary in the black box skeleton.
 The skeleton includes a C program that you can use.
 Part of the `example.c` file is compiled as part of the Docker image build process, so you do not need C compiled on your machine.
   ```
   cat dockerSkeleton/example.c
   ```